denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # LIFE4136_Group1_Rotation2
 This repositry contained all the Scripts and data needed to reproduce results from group1 in rotation2 of the groupwork projects.

-# What is the problem we have been presented with?
+## What is the problem we have been presented with?
 We have been provided with some genes in cochaleria

-# What are the aims of our analysis?
+## What are the aims of our analysis?

-# What are the expected outcomes?
+## What are the expected outcomes?
+We expect to

-# Required files
+## Required files
 All these files should be downloaded into the same directory before following the rest of this document.

 For replicating results on the cloud :